Highlights from last year's Bell-A-Thon

 Make your gift to the Kenyon Fund on Tuesday, April 2, and we will ring the chapel bell in your honor and announce your name during a special livestreamed event.
 Can't wait to chime in?
 Start spreading the word on social media with #KenyonChimesIn or make a pledge now.

 How much is Facebook worth to you?
 Professor of Economics Jay Corrigan discusses his groundbreaking research on the value of the social media network.

 “Dancing With the Kenyon Stars” champions Nyota Mbuyu ’20 and Assistant Director of Admissions Guy Hatch show off their prize-winning footwork.

 Live updates from the Kenyon Athletic Center will demonstrate the range of high-impact practices happening on and off the Hill.

-Professor of Music Ben Locke leads the Chamber Singers in an encore performance of their spring break tour.
+Professor of Music Ben “Doc” Locke leads Kenyon’s premiere singing ensemble in an encore performance of their spring break tour.

 Members of Kenyon’s improv comedy group will say “yes, and?” to our suggestions in a performance that’s sure to be hilarious.